omicsEye/omicsArt/README.md

 * input: is a excel file in `format`

-* type: can be `known` for charterized metabolites with a name  or `all` for all measured features including known and uncharxterized metabolites
+* type: can be `known` for characterized metabolites with a name  or `all` for all measured features including known and uncharxterized metabolites

 * sheet: defualt is `1`, to read first tab of the excel sheet of the excel files but user can use different tab number.